 Note: To extend the life of your valves, Spectra recommends avoiding washing valves in the dishwasher.
 Instead, duck valves should be washed in hot, soapy water with a clean brush.

-Valve membranes serve the same purpose as duck values, so you would just need to replace whichever you are using with your pump.
-(Spectra pumps generally come with duck valves and many, but not all, Medela pumps come with valve membranes.)
+Valve membranes serve the same purpose as duck values.
+(Spectra pumps generally come with duck valves and some Medela pumps come with valve membranes.)

 Valve membranes have two pieces – the yellow piece, which is the valve, and the white piece, which is the membrane.